Captions in Mandarin Chinese

 Mandarin Captions for the Largest Language Community

 Mandarin Chinese is the most spoken language in the world by native speakers, with over 900 million people using it as their primary language.
 The Chinese internet ecosystem is massive, with platforms like Douyin, Bilibili, and Xiaohongshu hosting billions of video views daily.
 Even on international platforms like YouTube, Mandarin-language content has a substantial and growing audience among Chinese diaspora communities worldwide.
 Adding Mandarin captions to your videos is critical for engagement in Chinese-speaking markets.
-Chinese viewers are accustomed to on-screen text — it is a standard element of Chinese video production, from streaming shows to short-form content.
+Chinese viewers are accustomed to on-screen text, it is a standard element of Chinese video production, from streaming shows to short-form content.
 Captions compensate for the tonal nature of Mandarin, where a word's meaning changes based on tone, by providing the written characters that remove any ambiguity.
 For international creators targeting Chinese audiences, or for heritage speakers creating content, accurate Mandarin captions signal professionalism and cultural fluency.

-Character Output and Tonal Speech in Whisper
+Character Output and Tonal Speech in the Cloud AI

 Frequently Asked Questions